liaochenlanruo/pgcgap/docs/PGCGAP.md

  - V1.0.26
    - Adjusted the font size with the variation of genome number and the string length of the genome name when plotting the heat map of module "ANI" and "MASH".
    - Two heat map are provided, one of which with a star (means the similarity of the two genomes is larger than 95%) and another without a star, when performing the "ANI" and "MASH" analysis.

+ - V1.0.27
+   - The Amino Acid files are no longer needed when performing the Pan-genome analysis with module Pan.

 ---

 <center><strong>